Moving justice forward.

 • LSAP crafted and gained passage of legislation to protect consumers considering entering into contract for deed transactions and guard against deceptive and misleading practices by sellers.

-• LSAP, working with allies, negotiated a “The Tenants’ Bill of Rights,” the most comprehensive set of tenant protections enacted in the previous 20 years.
+• LSAP, working with allies, negotiated “The Tenants’ Bill of Rights,” the most comprehensive set of tenant protections enacted in the previous 20 years.

 • LSAP coordinated a legislative work group and led a legislative effort to protect tenants in foreclosed properties, including strengthening the rights of tenants to maintain or restore essential utility services.

-• LSAP crafted and successfully advocated for enactment of legislation helping manufactured home protecting them against predatory lending practices regarding the homes they purchase and enhancing their rights to remain on the land they lease.
+• LSAP crafted and successfully advocated for enactment of legislation helping manufactured home owners, protecting them against predatory lending practices regarding the homes they purchase and enhancing their rights to remain on the land they lease.

 • LSAP successfully advocated for legislation that made Minnesota one of a handful of states that permits victims of domestic violence residing in rental properties the right to break leases without liability to protect their safety.